A Game-Theoretic Utility Network for Cooperative Multi-Agent Decisions in Adversarial Environments: The Definitions in Experiments

-According to above discussion, we assume that Explorers and Monsters have the same speed to move and Monster can not communicate with each other.
-See Sec.~\ref{sec:terms} for the list of terms and notations used in this subsection.
+In our experiments, we assume that explorers and aliens have the same moving speed, and aliens can not share information.
+Sec.~\ref{sec:terms} lists terms and notations used in this subsection.
+We implement the first two levels of agent needs hierarchy (safety needs - Health and basic needs - Energy).
+Capability needs and teaming needs are not implemented in this paper.

-\subsubsection{Winning Utility Expectation}
+\subsection{Winning Utility Expectation}